The Importance of Your Website

 Lead Generation: Along with informing customers about your business, websites also provide a platform to generate interest and directly interact with consumers online.
 Even if you don’t sell products online, having a user-friendly space where people can request more information, get in contact with your sales representatives or subscribe to alerts and promotional emails—all of these items can provide quality leads for you to generate more business with.

 Customer Service: Websites are the perfect location for customers to get in touch with your business directly, especially when problems and questions arise.
-With added chat features and support, you’ll have access to feedback as it happens and can address issues with eCommerce and services almost instantly.
+With added chat features and phone support, you’ll have access to feedback as it happens and can address issues with eCommerce and services almost instantly.

 Digital Marketing: Online ads and social posts need a destination for more information about your business, whether that’s a landing page, product page or home page.
 A website acts as the center of your digital marketing and is the platform where your marketing strategy should start, unifying the intention and purpose of your business.